Bespoke, Custom Made Wheels

 Great care is taken building our wheels.
-Between us, my father and I have over forty years experience of building bicycle wheels.
-We always ensure that all spoke tensions are balanced and that all cup and cone hubs adjusted after building to allow for the tightening effects of the quick release.
+Between us, my father and I have over fifty years experience of building bicycle wheels.
+We always ensure that all spoke tensions are balanced and that all cup and cone hubs adjusted, after building, to allow for the tightening effects of the quick release.
 Our aim is to ensure that a set of our handbuilt wheels does not need to come back in the short term having gone out of true.

 Over the years, we have built wheels using a great many different products.
 Those that proved reliable and with a good spares back up have been retained.
 The others will not be found on our site.

 The spoke tensioning process